I wrote a post a few years back about a mistake I made helping someone who had osteoporosis in their hip and how to avoid my mistake.

 - You guessed it!
 Go for a walk with your patient.
 See how far they can go on a flat surface for 6 minutes in duration.

 What I love about these assessments is how they all help to measure strength, balance, endurance, and flexibility…which are also the recommendations for exercise or homecare interventions for people with OA of the hip.
-So these could easily be part of homecare instructions to increase strength, balance, endurance, and flexibility (and I’ve got another exercise routine coming at you soon).
+So these could easily be part of homecare instructions to increase strength, balance, endurance, and flexibility and you can watch them all by clicking HERE.

 In addition to these active assessments it is also important to document 1 flexion, abduction, and external rotation (FABER test) along with passive hip ROM and strength (which might be tough to do via special testing), which is where the above activities will help.